chipperdrew/talkEdu/README.rst

 =============
 #) Add voting to comments
 #) Add sort-by feature for comments
-#) Hide nested comments.
-Display if id in array path and length=??.
-Likely add filter tag
 #) TO-FIX Django-axes is locking out "None" user which is locking out EVERYONE!
 #) Change the name outsider to ????
 #) Allow for comments on POST pages (using Disqus?)